A Slower Speed of Light: Gameplay

 In A Slower Speed of Light, the player controls the ghost of a young child who was killed in an unspecified accident.
 The child wants to "become one with light", but the speed of light is too fast for the child.
 This is solved through the use of magic orbs which, as each are collected, slow down the speed of light, until by the end it is at walking speed.
 These orbs are spread throughout the level.
 At the beginning of the game, walking around and collecting these orbs is easy; however, as the game progresses, the effects of special relativity become apparent.
 This gradually increases the difficulty of the game.
 After collecting all 100 orbs, a portal (as seen in the poster) appears.
-Entering the portal will open a tab explaining the effects of Special relativity, and will also show the time the game was finished in.
+Entering the portal will open a tab explaining the effects of special relativity, and will also show the time the game was finished in.
+The time the game was completed in is displayed with both the actual real world time as well as the time your character experienced, which differs due to the simulated effects of special relativity.

 Effects of special relativity

 As the game progresses, the light becomes slower, and therefore the effects of special relativity start to become more apparent, increasing the difficulty of the game.
-These effects include the Doppler Effect (red/blue-shifting of visible light and the shifting of ultraviolet and infrared into the visible spectrum), the Searchlight Effect (increased brightness in the direction of travel), Time Dilation (difference between the passage of time perceived by the player and the outside world), Length Contraction and Terrell Rotation (the perceived warping of the environment at near-light speeds), and the runtime effect (seeing objects in the past because of the speed of light).
+These effects include the relativistic Doppler effect (red/blue-shifting of visible light and the shifting of ultraviolet and infrared into the visible spectrum), the searchlight effect (increased brightness in the direction of travel), time dilation (difference between the passage of time perceived by the player and the outside world), length contraction and Terrell rotation (the perceived warping of the environment at near-light speeds), and the runtime effect (seeing objects in the past because of the speed of light).